 Ask to see the grease trap before the lid is closed.
 This may save you money and nasty inconvenieces.
 Choose a reputable and licensed grease trap pumping company.

-Maintaining a clean and sanitary kitchen is a perpetual task.
-Stainless steel counters, sinks, dishwashers, and exhaust are a few of the standard stainless steel products in a commercial kitchen.
-Inexplicably, Grease Traps are made of steel, fibreglass, PVC and plastic.
+Stainless steel counters, sinks, dishwashers, and exhaust are a few of the restaurant standards in commercial kitchens.
+Inexplicably, Grease traps are made of steel, fibreglass, PVC and plastic.
 Rusted, leaking, or cracked grease traps cannot be easily repaired.
 Rusted grease traps must be replaced.
 Gasket and baffle repairs are frequent on conventional grease traps.
 Polyethylene or poly grease traps were designed and engineered to outperform other plastic materials.
 Common for mechanical stress in a polyethylene fixture is where a hole is cut to connect pipes, gaskets, and fittings.
-Polyethylene does not readily biodegrade.
-Polyethylene products remain in landfill for hundreds of years.
 Polyethylene, though a strong chemical composition, does become brittle over time.
-A grease trap company selling Polyethylene grease traps states that their grease trap products are guaranteed not to corrode, chip, peel or leach.
-Poly grease traps do not guarantee grease traps from cracking.

-Grease Trap Interceptors are frequently sized at 150 Gallon or 200 Gallon Units for restaurant use.
-Grease interceptors are tanks made of PVC or Fibreglass that hold the fats, oil, grease, and food solids.
+Grease Interceptors are frequently sized at 1000 Gallon to 2000 Gallons for restaurant use.
+Grease interceptors are tanks made of cement, PVC or fibreglass that hold the fats, oil, grease, and food solids.
 The interceptor tanks are usually buried to the exterior of the restaurant.

 To install a grease interceptor a large trench must be excavated.
 A cement footing is built to support the grease interceptor.
 The interceptor is placed within the trench.
 Pea Gravel (3/8 inch gravel) is poured into the trench to occupy the space between the earth and the grease interceptor.
 A second cement slab is required at ground level.
 The cement slab at ground level is anywhere between 18 to 30 inches above the grease interceptor for various levels of support and potential traffic.

 Grease Interceptors fail between the 3-compartment sink and the Interceptor.
-The long length of pipe gurantees grease blockages.
+The long length of pipe guarantees grease blockages.